donbale/tab-feed/README.md

 This extension works locally and stores state in chrome.storage.local.
 It does not transmit browsing data to remote servers.

 Requested permissions are used for visible features:
-- tabs, tabGroups: enumerate and manage tab metadata and actions
+- tabs: enumerate and manage tab metadata and actions
 - scripting: inject content script to extract page text for summaries
 - storage: persist local state (tabs, bundles, summaries)
 - history: compute “first opened” times via earliest visit
 - webRequest (non‑blocking): aggregate counts for session stats
 - contentSettings: optionally show mic/camera allowances in the rail
-- system.memory: coarse memory estimate for the session

 See PRIVACY.md for full details.